samadritsarkar2/spotifyDown/README.md

 - With the latest update, a song can be downloaded only once and hence it can be present in only one playlist.
 This will be solved in the upcoming version as we go into more complicated database system.
 - ~~While a track(/s) is getting downloaded from a particular playlist, if user exists the screen or another playlist is loaded, then the download gets cancelled.~~
 - Few playlist may give error unexpectedly.
 - Due to youtube policies, few songs are not downloadable.
-This is because some videos are regionally restriced or so.
+This is because some videos are regionally restricted or so.
 [See these limitations](https://github.com/fent/node-ytdl-core#limitations)
 - Youtube server gives `429 error`.
-- Downloads wrong tracks
+- ~~Downloads wrong tracks~~ Using Youtube Music now in the backend to have better and accurate results.
+However, you can use "Custom Downloader" to select the correct track.
 - If you encounter anything else, feel free to report an issue or DM me.
-I will definetly work on it.
+I will definitely work on it.

 # Upcoming Features

 - [x] In-app Music Player
 - [x] Support for Spotify Albums. ([#2](https://github.com/samadritsarkar2/spotifyDown/issues/2))
-- [ ] In-app music controller such as, queue, seek bar etc.
+- [x] In-app music controller such as, queue, seek bar etc.
-- [ ] Optimized Download functionality
+- [x] Optimized Download functionality
 - [ ] Spotify Login to fetch playlists
 - [x] Suggestions are always welcome.